No Drama: 3 way to prioritize your marriage and avoid stress during the holidays

 Whether you are parents or professions, it’s easy to let life get in the way of prioritizing your marriage, especially during the holiday season.
 But creating quality time together is quite simple when we are intentional.
 Even if it is for 30 minutes, stop doing for others and start doing for each other.
 Cook a meal together.
 Go for a walk.
 Play a game.
 Whatever you do, take the time to reconnect.
 Your stress levels will be lower, and your communication can increase.

 Setting time aside to reflect on your needs as an individual and as a couple will help you prioritize marriage during one of the busiest times of the year.
+You can avoid stress during the holidays by being intentional.
 Even before the holiday season begins, start to reflect on previous seasons.
 So how do you do that?

 First, identify the good moments.